jdormit/cmpt-301-project-2/readme.md

 4. Test the model using the testing data.

 ## Reading the Data
-Different processes are required to load the MNIST data and the 20 News Groups set
+Different processes are required to load the MNIST data and the 20 News Groups set.

 ### MNIST
 The MNIST data is given in a [unique data format](http://yann.lecun.com/exdb/mnist/):